benjaminion/upgrading-ethereum-book/src/book.md

 ##### `BASE_REWARD_FACTOR`

 This is the big knob to turn to change the issuance rate of Eth2.
-Almost all validator rewards are calculated in terms of a "base reward" which is [formulated as](/part3/transition/epoch#def_get_base_reward_per_increment),
+Almost all validator rewards are calculated in terms of a "base reward per increment" which is [formulated as](/part3/transition/epoch#def_get_base_reward_per_increment),

     EFFECTIVE_BALANCE_INCREMENT * BASE_REWARD_FACTOR // integer_squareroot(get_total_active_balance(state))

-Thus, the total validator rewards per epoch (the Eth2 issuance rate) could in principle be tuned by increasing or decreasing `BASE_REWARD_FACTOR`.
+Thus, the total validator rewards per epoch (the Eth2 issuance rate) could be tuned by increasing or decreasing `BASE_REWARD_FACTOR`.

 The exception is proposer rewards for including slashing reports in blocks.
 However, these are more than offset by the amount of stake burnt, so do not increase the overall issuance rate.